m-sabonkudi/Multi-Vendor-Ethereum-Marketplace/README.md

 ### 3. Buy with confidence
 - Click **Buy**, approve the transaction in your wallet.
 The smart contract will hold funds in escrow.
-- Communicate with the vendor via the listing or order page for shipping/collection info.
+- Wait for the vendor to deliver to you.

 ### 4. Confirm or dispute
-- When you receive the vehicle, confirm delivery in the app to release payment to the vendor.
+- When you receive the vehicle, confirm delivery of the order.
-- If there’s an issue, open a dispute — this will pause the vendor’s ability to claim funds and trigger dispute resolution steps.
+    - If there’s an issue, dispute the transaction **within 24 hrs** after confirming delivery — this will pause the vendor’s ability to claim funds and trigger dispute resolution steps.

 ---

 ## For Vendors
 - Create accurate listings with photos, mileage, and clear descriptions.
 - When ready to deliver, call the `deliver` flow in the app to mark the item as shipped/delivered.
-- After the buyer confirms delivery, claim your funds using the `claim` flow.
+- After the buyer confirms delivery, wait for 24 hrs, (if the buyer didn't dispute) you will then be claim your funds using the `claim` flow.
-- If a return is agreed, use the `sellerConfirm` step to process refunds as needed.
+- If the buyer disputed, wait to get product return, then use the `sellerConfirm` step to process refunds as needed.

 ---